 If you’re feeling a bit sluggish about your next workout, turning to honey will help provide a great energy boost.

-According to research published in the journal Nutrition & Metabolism, honey was as effective as glucose (used in a number of energy products) in helping to replenish energy levels during exercise.
+According to the research published in the journal Nutrition & Metabolism, honey was as effective as glucose (used in a number of energy products) in helping to replenish energy levels during exercise.

 6. It helps to protect memory